 ClassPass remains a value if you're getting, say, $500 worth of classes a month, but $190 is still a lot of money to spend on fitness.
 The monthly rate is now more than that of most gyms, and is comparable to high-end places like Equinox (at about $140 to $210 per month for membership to one location and $230 per month for global access in NYC).
 That's not counting the initiation fee, which Equinox is waiving through May.

 For those looking for alternatives, many NYC studios and gyms sent out emails to offer specials to ClassPass members after last week's announcement.
 FitReserve, another New York City boutique class-booking service, was also offering a discount for new members.
 The prices are in line with ClassPass, if not a bit higher.
 However, there are a few perks, like a four-class maximum per studio.
-New York Magazine put together a list of 11 ClassPass alternatives, including cheaper gym memberships, like the YMCA and Planet Fitness, and streaming fitness memberships.
+New York Magazine put together a list of 11 ClassPass alternatives, including affordable gyms, like the YMCA and Planet Fitness, and streaming fitness memberships.

 Summer usually means free classes.
 New Yorkers can take advantage of free outdoor fitness classes like yoga in Bryant Park, Brooklyn Bridge Park fitness classes, Shape Up NYC, and The Rise NYC.
 Women's workout-clothing retailer Athleta also offers free classes at its retail locations, and one even has its own basement studio.
 Some yoga studios have programs where students can exchange work for free classes.